DataWranglerPro/quartz/content/Other Interests/Jesus/Ecuador2024/Ecuador2024_journal.md

 # 03/21/2024 - Thursday
 We started off with our morning walk, we have been eating so much I decided to skip coffee and a pastry.
 I guess miracles are real.
 Tim remembered another bakery close by and we headed that way.
 He was looking for some chocolate pastries of some sort.
 He found them and decided to buy all eighteen of us one.
 They were sort of a very large cake pop.
 Breakfast and then our devotional.
 We have one person each day share something from the Bible to the group.
 This morning it was Brooke's turn and we went over Isaiah chapter 54:2-5, 15 through 17.
 The verse that stood out was verse 16.
 It reminds us that God created everything, even weapons that are used to harm us.
 The verse specifically says God "created the destroyer to wreck havoc".
 It then follows this up with, "no weapon forged against you will prevail".
 Shortly after we were on the bus and heading to the Iglesia El Camino.
 After worship, the pastor actually went over the God test.
 It's a series of questions to start a conversation with people and to see where they are spiritually.
 The format seems a little unnatural to me, but this is what we were going to do this morning.

+> [!NOTE]
+> **What is the Gospel?**
+> The gospel is the good news that God became man in Jesus Christ.
+>
+> He lived the live that we should have lived and died the death we should have died in out place.
+>
+> Three days later he rose from the dead, proving that he is the son of God and offering the gift of salvation and forgiveness of sins to anyone who repents and believes in him

 We got back on the bus and headed straight to the mission.
 We got back into the same prayer walk group and headed towards the square in front of the basilica.
 There wasn't much of a game plan, we started at the corner and began to pray.
 An indigenous man started up a conversation with us.
 He mentioned he was Catholic and attended a small group that consisted of about 150 indigenous members.
 He mentioned evangelical churches appear to feel superior, without sin, puts other denominations down, and he did not like that.
 He actually knew a few English words, he told me his family visits him and they spoke English.
 It seems he had picked up some vocabulary over time.
 I asked him if the tribes get along.
 He said yes, they get together to talk about issues in the community and to push the government for things they need.
 He says the government treats them like they are not worth much.